contributors-company/fform/CONTRIBUTING.md

-Sure!
-Here's a default `CONTRIBUTING.md` file for your project.
-This file provides guidelines to help contributors understand how to contribute effectively.

----

 # Contributing to fform

 Thank you for considering contributing to the **fform** project!
 Your contributions are highly appreciated and help make this project better for everyone.